-Salganek offers training in the Aero Vodochody L-29 Delfin and L-39 Albatros, Lockheed T-33 T-Bird, Fouga Magister, and Mikoyan-Gurevich MiG-15 for hourly rates ranging from $1,950 to $2,950.
+Salganek offers training in the Aero Vodochody L-29 Delfin and L-39 Albatros, Lockheed T-33 T-Bird, Fouga Magister, and Mikoyan-Gurevich MiG-15.
 Salganek also conducts practical exams for the ratings—he’s been an FAA examiner in jet warbirds since 2005 when the agency stopped issuing letters of authority based on an instructor’s recommendation and started requiring checkrides.

-Larry Salganek, owner of Jet Warbird Training Center in Santa Fe, N.M., offers training in the Aero Vodochody L-29 Delfin and L-39 Albatros, Lockheed T-33 T-Bird, Fouga Magister, and Mikoyan-Gurevich MiG-15.
+Larry Salganek, owner of Jet Warbird Training Center in Santa Fe, New Mexico, offers training in the Aero Vodochody L-29 Delfin and L-39 Albatros, Lockheed T-33 T-Bird, Fouga Magister, and Mikoyan-Gurevich MiG-15.

 I get some extra cockpit familiarization time in the L-39 Albatros when snow and high winds scrub my first day of flight training.